 While students may know that they want to study abroad, they may not have a clear idea of what they want to gain from the experience.
-During the application process they will need to articulate their study abroad goals and think critically about their expectations for study abroad, academically and personally.
-Encouraging students to reflect on these topics long before their study abroad experience will aid in their learning and growth on the program.
-Here are some ideas for discussion:
+During the application process they will need to articulate their academic, personal and professional motivations to study abroad, and you can assist them with this reflective process.
+Encourage students to discuss their goals with you and during a general advising appointment with their ULA adviser.

 Students may seek your guidance in choosing a program.
-Since there are more than 100 available programs, we don't expect you to be familiar with all of them.
+Since there are over a hundred available programs, we do not expect you to be familiar with all of them.
 However, to gain a basic understanding, we recommended that you:

-- Browse the program options on our website.
+- Explore the program options on our website.

 - Learn about the types of programs offered.

-- Review the information available to students related to choosing a program.
+- Review the information available to students related to getting started on choosing a program.

-- Attend information sessions and the Study Abroad Fair (more events).
+- Attend information sessions, the Study Abroad Fair and other events.

-Unaffiliated study abroad programs: Students are strongly encouraged to apply to study abroad on our affiliated programs.
-We have close working relationships with these programs and deem them to be of high quality in terms of academic standards, housing, cultural immersion, and administrative support services.
-Additionally, students who receive financial aid while at Northwestern will not be able to use their aid on an unaffiliated program.
-Students may be granted permission to apply to an unaffiliated program or unaffiliated foreign institution only if they have a specialized academic need that cannot be met by one of our affiliated programs.
-For more information about this policy please read Studying Abroad on an Unaffiliated Program.
+Students are strongly encouraged to apply to Northwestern programs, exchanges, or affiliated programs, since they are regularly evaluated by ULA and the Undergraduate Study Abroad Committee (USAC) for quality in terms of academic standards, housing, cultural immersion, and administrative support services.
+Additionally, students who participate in these programs may apply their financial aid.
+If students are interested in an unaffiliated program, they may be granted permission to apply only if they have a specialized academic need that cannot be met by one of our affiliated programs, and they will not be able to apply their institutional aid.
+For more information about this policy please read studying abroad on an unaffiliated program.

 - Students are responsible for scheduling an in-person meeting to go over their study abroad course plan with you.

-- After reviewing their Preliminary Course Plan of Study you will determine if their proposed courses fit into the student's academic plans, are eligible for transfer to Northwestern, and meet the academic requirements for study abroad.
+- After reviewing their Preliminary Course Plan of Study, you will determine if their proposed courses fit into their academic plans, are eligible for transfer to Northwestern, and meet the academic requirements for study abroad.

-- If your student is applying to a program taking place during the academic year (rather than the summer) and has a cumulative GPA below 2.5 at the time of application, his/her School Representative will also need to complete a School Representative Letter of Explanation.
+- School advisers: If your student has a cumulative GPA below 2.5 at the time of application, you will also need to complete a School Representative Letter of Explanation.
 This supplemental section is required and information on this policy and the kind of feedback we request is detailed in the application.

-As part of the Northwestern Study Abroad Application, students whose cumulative GPA is below a 2.5 at the time of application must obtain a letter of recommendation from a Professor or Teaching Assistant they've had in class.
+As part of the Northwestern study abroad application, students whose cumulative GPA is below a 2.5 at the time of application must obtain a letter of recommendation from a professor or teaching assistant of a class they have taken at Northwestern.
 It is the student’s responsibility to request the recommendation at least four weeks prior to their application deadline.
-Letters should be submitted via email to email@example.com.
+Letters should be submitted via email to firstname.lastname@example.org.

 If you agree to write a recommendation for a student, you may wish to use the following as guidelines: